apache/flink/docs/dev/stream/state/broadcast_state.md

 {% endhighlight %}

 Finally, in order to evaluate the `Rules` against the incoming elements from the `Item` stream, we need to:
- 1. connect the two streams, and
+    1) connect the two streams and
- 2. specify our match detecting logic.
+    2) specify our match detecting logic.

 Connecting a stream (keyed or non-keyed) with a `BroadcastStream` can be done by calling `connect()` on the non-broadcasted stream, with the `BroadcastStream` as an argument.
 This will return a `BroadcastConnectedStream`, on